iainjmitchell/iainjmitchell.github.io/_posts/2015-02-23-dunning-kruger.markdown

 date:   2015-02-23 12:39:51
 categories: management, agile
 ---
-In 1999 a paper by Justin Kruger and David Dunning of Cornell University appeared in the **Journal of Personality and Social Psychology**, this piece summarised research that they had been carrying out into the difference between peoples perceived and actual ability in a subject.
+In 1999 a paper by Justin Kruger and David Dunning of Cornell University appeared in the **Journal of Personality and Social Psychology**, this piece summarised research that they had been carried out into the difference between peoples perceived and actual ability in a subject.

 Here is a particularly amusing account of stupidity that is mentioned within the paper:

->> In 1995, McArthur Wheeler walked into two Pittsburgh banks and robbed them in broad daylight, with no visible attempt at disguise.
+> In 1995, McArthur Wheeler walked into two Pittsburgh banks and robbed them in broad daylight, with no visible attempt at disguise.
 He was arrested later that night, less than an hour after videotapes of him taken from surveillance cameras were broadcast